 Interested in contributing to the development of TastyIgniter?
-That is fantastic!
 All contributions are appreciated and welcome: from opening a bug report to creating a pull request.

 Before contributing, please read the code of conduct.